OpenTermsArchive/contrib-versions/Runescape/Terms of Service.md

 Terms and Conditions

-Version 0.2
+Version 0.3

-Date August 20th 2018.
+Date April 30th 2019.

 1\.
 Introduction

 This website is owned and operated by Jagex Limited (**"Jagex"**), a company registered in England and Wales (registered number 3982706).
-Our registered office is at St John's Innovation Centre, Cowley Road, Cambridge, CB4 0WS, United Kingdom.
+Our registered office is at 220 Science Park, Cambridge, CB4 0WA, United Kingdom.
 Our VAT number is 791 951 784.

 2\.
 Definitions